The Black Pine Mountains are discussed on Pages 351-353 of the book. Updated May 2020

 The Black Pine Mountains are located just north of the Utah border and west of I-84.
 Geographically, the range is the most distinctly defined mountain range in Idaho.
 It is surrounded by wide, flat valleys, and rises steeply on all sides.
-Geologically, the range is a textbook example of a Great Basin mountain range.
+Geologically, the range is a textbook example of a Great Basin Mountain Range.
 The fault block, which forms the entire range, rises to 9,395 feet on Black Peak and is surrounded on all sides by broad alluvial fans.
+It is believed that Black Pine Peak is the range’s high point but this may be inaccurate.
+This issue is discussed on the Black Peak and Black Pine Peak Pine pages.

 Use the following link to generate a table with all Black Pine Mountains peaks covered on this website: Black Pine Mountains Peaks.